This function will keep track of your

 will only pause during this session only, if you restart Job Timer

-then the pause button will be back to it's original settings, this
+then the pause button will be back to it's orginal settings, this

 button does not get saved in any profile.

 Includes Overall, Weekly, Monthly and